ewdlop/CognitiveScience/Neuro-linguistic programming is American.md

-# Neuro-linguistic programming is American
+# Neuro-linguistic programming is American.